cellgeni/nf-demultiplex/README.md

 * `dockerfiles/Dockerfile-shared-samples-quantification` - a dockerfile to reproduce the environment used to run shared samples quantificaiton.

 ## Pipeline Arguments:
-* `-entry` - The entrypoint to specify which determines whether souporcell or vireo or both tools are used.
+* `-entry` - The entrypoint to specify which determines whether souporcell or vireo is used (default is to use both).
 * `--SAMPLEFILE` - The path to the sample file provided to the pipeline.
 This is a tab-separated file with one sample per line.
 Each line should contain a sample id, path to bam file, path to barcodes file (in that order!).
 * `--outdir` - The path to where the results will be saved.
 * `--K` - The number of donors in the samples.
 All samples must contain the same number of donors.